 Recorded events are available in the form of a logbook, mains signalling events are stored in a separated list.
 Each detected event is entered into the PQ event list with the time of its occurrence, the remaining voltage and the duration of the event.
-By selecting a list entry the graphical display of the measured values during this event is entered.
+By selecting a list entry, the graphical display of the measured values during this event is entered.
 The following presentations are available:

-- Half cycle RMS curves of all voltages, all currents, all voltages and currents - Wave shapes of all voltages, all currents, all voltages and currents
+- Half cycle RMS curves of all voltages, all currents, all voltages and currents - Wave shapes of all voltages, all currents, all voltages and currents - State changes of digital inputs (for device versions with optional digital inputs only)

-Display matrix on the local display using the example of PQ3000
+Display matrix on the local display